COBOL: Lack of structure

 In the 1970s, adoption of the structured programming paradigm was becoming increasingly widespread.
-Edsger Dijkstra, a preeminent computer scientist, wrote a letter to the editor of Communications of the ACM, published in 1975 entitled "How do we tell truths that might hurt?", in which he was critical of COBOL and several other contemporary languages; remarking that "the use of COBOL cripples the mind".
+Edsger Dijkstra, a preeminent computer scientist, wrote a letter to the editor of Communications of the ACM, published in 1975 entitled "How do we tell truths that might hurt?", in which he was critical of COBOL and several other contemporary languages, remarking that "the use of COBOL cripples the mind".

 In a published dissent to Dijkstra's remarks, the computer scientist Howard E. Tompkins claimed that unstructured COBOL tended to be "written by programmers that have never had the benefit of structured COBOL taught well", arguing that the issue was primarily one of training.

 One cause of spaghetti code was the GO TO statement.
 Attempts to remove GO TOs from COBOL code, however, resulted in convoluted programs and reduced code quality.
 GO TOs were largely replaced by the PERFORM statement and procedures, which promoted modular programming and gave easy access to powerful looping facilities.
 However, PERFORM could be used only with procedures so loop bodies were not located where they were used, making programs harder to understand.
+Since the adoption of the 1985 standard, the need for GO TO has been completely obviated by rich features of the PERFORM verb; however, GO TO remains for backwards compatibility, as it does in many other languages.

 COBOL programs were infamous for being monolithic and lacking modularization.

 COBOL code could be modularized only through procedures, which were found to be inadequate for large systems.
-It was impossible to restrict access to data, meaning a procedure could access and modify any data item.
+Otherwise, it was required to CALL separately compiled programs for modularity.
+It was impossible to restrict access to data until the COBOL-85 standard, meaning a procedure could access and modify any data item.
 Furthermore, there was no way to pass parameters to a procedure, an omission Jean Sammet regarded as the committee's biggest mistake.
+This problem was removed in the COBOL-85 standard with the introduction of the nested subprogram, which allowed for modularity and locally isolated data items.

 Another complication stemmed from the ability to PERFORM THRU a specified sequence of procedures.
 This meant that control could jump to and return from any procedure, creating convoluted control flow and permitting a programmer to break the single-entry single-exit rule.

 This situation improved as COBOL adopted more features.
 COBOL-74 added subprograms, giving programmers the ability to control the data each part of the program could access.
 COBOL-85 then added nested subprograms, allowing programmers to hide subprograms.
 Further control over data and code came in 2002 when object-oriented programming, user-defined functions and user-defined data types were included.

 Nevertheless, much important legacy COBOL software uses unstructured code, which has become practically unmaintainable.
 It can be too risky and costly to modify even a simple section of code, since it may be used from unknown places in unknown ways.